Digital Signature Algorithm

 The Digital Signature Algorithm (DSA) is a public-key cryptosystem and Federal Information Processing Standard for digital signatures, based on the mathematical concept of modular exponentiation and the discrete logarithm problem.
 In a digital signature system, there is a keypair involved, consisting of a private and a public key.
 In this system a signing entity that declared their public key can generate a signature using their private key, and a verifier can assert the source if it verifies the signature correctly using the declared public key.
 DSA is a variant of the Schnorr and ElGamal signature schemes.

 The National Institute of Standards and Technology (NIST) proposed DSA for use in their Digital Signature Standard (DSS) in 1991, and adopted it as FIPS 186 in 1994.
 Five revisions to the initial specification have been released.
-The newest specification is: FIPS 186-5 from February 2023.
-DSA is patented but NIST has made this patent available worldwide royalty-free.
-Specification FIPS 186-5 indicates DSA will no longer be approved for digital signature generation, but may be used to verify signatures generated prior to the implementation date of that standard.
+The last standard, however, removed NIST's approval for DSA signature generation.

 Overview

 The DSA works in the framework of public-key cryptosystems and is based on the algebraic properties of modular exponentiation, together with the discrete logarithm problem, which is considered to be computationally intractable.
 The algorithm uses a key pair consisting of a public key and a private key.
 The private key is used to generate a digital signature for a message, and such a signature can be verified by using the signer's corresponding public key.
 The digital signature provides message authentication (the receiver can verify the origin of the message), integrity (the receiver can verify that the message has not been modified since it was signed) and non-repudiation (the sender cannot falsely claim that they have not signed the message).